 If you’ve been traveling around Southeast Asia before, you probably know that tuk tuks are usually the cheapest means of transport.
 Well, not in Laos.

 Expect to be asked to pay $15 for a 15 minutes ride.
 Of course, you can try and negotiate but guess what?
 That won’t get you anywhere.
-Tuk tuk drivers in Laos think that tourists are gold mines.
-No matter if you’re a backpacker living on $20 per day, you’re expected to have money and pay the price.
+Tuk tuk drivers in Laos are not open for negotiation.

-In Vientiane for example, tuk tuk drivers prefer to stay under the hot with no customers than driving for a fair price.
-This is mind-blowing considering the fact that Laos is not the richest country on earth.
+In Vientiane for example, tuk tuk drivers prefer to stay under the hot sun with no customers than driving for a fair price.
+This is mind-blowing considering the fact that Laos is a developing country.

 As an alternative, for Vientiane at least, we used the bus.
-The connections aren’t great, it’s still expensive but at least I chose not to support the tuk tuk business.
+The connections aren’t great but at least I chose not to support the tuk tuk business.

 3. We almost got robbed